OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-launcher.md

 ### `--version`

 Print the versions of `oibus-launcher` and `oibus`, then exit.
-No update check is performed.
+The launcher still checks whether a staged update is present, but does not apply it — the binary/data-folder swap is skipped.

 ```bash
 oibus-launcher --version